 On the other hand, in contrast to Russell, some people question whether the ancient Stoics really did oppose the institution of slavery.

 First of all, it’s worth noting that many people feel that the ancient Stoics should have viewed slavery negatively.
 Why?
 Well, consideration for others as our equals or fellow-citizens in the cosmos, ethical cosmopolitanism, is central to Stoic Ethics.
 The Stoics were also firm believers in the concept of natural law and they agreed that no man is a slave by nature.
 Some ancients believed, by contrast, that slavery was the natural state of certain races.
 The view that some men are “natural slaves” is usually attributed to Aristotle and the Stoics are taken to have opposed him by rejecting the whole concept of natural slavery.
-For instance, Chrysippus defined a slave as a “hired-hand for life”, a man-made condition not a natural one.
+For instance, according to Seneca, Chrysippus defined a slave as a “hired-hand for life”, a man-made condition not a natural one (On Benefits, 3.22.1).

 However, there are only a few scattered passages in the surviving literature where the question of slave-ownership is addressed explicitly.
 There are also a handful of historical details and a few pieces of textual evidence, which can potentially be viewed as revealing Stoic attitudes toward slavery.
 Nevertheless, I noticed recently that Diogenes Laertius, one of our main sources for early Stoic fragments, does appear to state that the founders of Stoicism condemned slave-owning as morally wrong.
 Massimo extended his article above to acknowledge this passage in Diogenes “where he seems to suggest (second part) that the Stoics actually directly condemned slavery”.
 In his summary of early Stoic Ethical doctrines, Diogenes writes of the Stoic wise man: